-About Scientific research
+About Scientific Research

 Science is the concerted human effort to understand, or to understand better, the history of the natural world and how the natural world works, with observable physical evidence as the basis of that understanding.
 It is done through observation of natural phenomena, and/or through experimentation that tries to simulate natural processes under controlled conditions.

 Research comprises “creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of humans, culture and society, and the use of this stock of knowledge to devise new applications.”
 It is used to establish or confirm facts, reaffirm the results of previous work, solve new or existing problems, support theorems, or develop new theories.
-A research project may also be an expansion on past work in the field.
-To test the validity of instruments, procedures, or experiments, research may replicate elements of prior projects, or the project as a whole.
+A research project may also be an expansion of past work in the field.
+To test the validity of instruments, procedures, or experiments, research may replicate elements of prior projects or the project as a whole.
 The primary purposes of basic research are documentation, discovery, interpretation, or the research and development of methods and systems for the advancement of human knowledge.
 The Merriam-Webster Online Dictionary defines research in more detail as “a studious inquiry or examination; especially investigation or experimentation aimed at the discovery and interpretation of facts, revision of accepted theories or laws in the light of new facts, or practical application of such new or revised theories or laws”.
-There are several forms of research: scientific, humanities, artistic, economic, social, business, marketing, practitioner research, etc. The general aims of research are: observe and Describe, predict, determination of the causes and Explain.
+There are several forms of research: scientific, humanities, artistic, economic, social, business, marketing, practitioner research, etc. The general aims of the research are: to observe and Describe, predict, determination of the causes, and Explain.

 Scientific research is a systematic way of gathering data and harnessing curiosity.
-This research provides scientific information and theories for the explanation of the nature and the properties of the world.
+This research provides scientific information and theories for the explanation of nature and the properties of the world.
 It makes practical applications possible.
 It is a logically stepped process used for investigating and acquiring or expanding our understanding.
 The findings of scientific research can be reproduced and demonstrated to be consistent.
 Whereas, non-scientific research is acquiring knowledge and truths about the world using techniques that do not follow the scientific method.